-Input or collected data files are provided by the project partners or come from literature or external sources, but they are not generated during the RETROFIT55 project.
-These data files are associated with the project partner that collects or provides the data.
-For example, they could be related to the ship design parameters, geometry, propeller shape, on-board systems, operational data of a ship on several routes, etc..
-The association between the owner of the input data and data/metadata files is shown, as an example, in Figure 2.
-It is anticipated here that some of the data could be industrially relevant and will not be disclosed due to IPR issues.
+Input or collected datasets are provided by the project partners or come from literature or external sources, but they are not generated during the RETROFIT55 project.
+These data are associated with the project partner that collects or provides them.
+For example, they could be related to the ship design parameters, geometry, propeller shape, on-board systems, operational data of a ship on several routes, etc. The association between the owner of the input data and data/metadata files is shown, as an example, in Figure 2.
+It is anticipated that not all data utilized within the project can be disclosed, due to its industrial relevance or intellectual property rights (IPR) considerations.
+In such cases, a description file in open format will be shared in place of the dataset, adhering to the same nomenclature.

-Figure 2: Example of association of data providers to metadata/data input data files

-These data files are associated with an ID code in the following format:
+Figure 2: Example of Association of Data Providers to Input Datasets with Related Nomenclature These data files are associated with an ID code in the following format: